Rishi483/ITP-TUTORIAL-QUESTIONS/README.md

 # ITP-TUTORIAL-QUESTIONS
-This is answer of all questions given in itp tutorial
+These are answers of all questions given in itp tutorial